ObiamakaMaria/alx-low_level_programming/README.md

-This Repository contains projects on differnt concepts and task in C programming Language.
+This Repository contains projects on different concepts and task in C programming Language.